DaStormBringer/empyrion-docker/README.md

 ```
 to control the server

-You can use
+To view the logs in real time you can:
 ```
 docker logs -f emp
 ```
-to view the logs and progression of the server

 The server will take a LONG time to start on the first run.
 It has to download steam and the Reforged Eden files. (expect 15-30 minutes)